-- a) Select the position for installation on a secure wall, marking the four screw hole positions using the bracket support as a template. - b) Drill four M8 size installation holes in the wall and secure with screws. - c) Fasten the support by four nuts and washers onto the wall.
+- a) Select the position for installation on a secure wall, marking the four screw hole positions using the bracket support as a template. - b) Drill four M8 size installation holes in the wall and fit the expansion screws. - c) Fasten the support by four nuts and washers onto the wall.